RocketMap/RocketMap/docs/basic-install/index.rst

   $ pip --version
   pip 8.1.2 from /usr/local/lib/python2.7/site-packages (python 2.7)

-Now you can install all the Python dependencies, make sure you're still in the directory of PokemonGo-Map:
+Now you can install all the Python dependencies, make sure you're still in the directory of RocketMap:

 Windows: